Important

 - Fabric and carpet spot remover

-- Inadequate expansion space: examples
+- Inadequate expansion space:

 - Excessive spans due to no expansion transitional mouldings installed in doorways or connecting ways.

-Items attached to the flooring: examples
+- Items attached to the flooring:

 - Improperly installed heating registers.